 Switch TX (RX Only) - Bolt 6 receivers can pair with up to four transmitters at a time.
 Switch TX allows you to quickly switch from one paired transmitter's camera feed to another paired transmitter.
 This feature is especially useful in multi-camera situations when you need to switch to a different camera's view mid-shoot, without having to perform the pairing process every time.
 NOTE: The transmitter(s) need to first be paired with the receiver.

 Band - Select either the 5GHz or 6GHz wireless frequency.
 The 5GHz frequency provides more channels but is utilized by more devices, resulting in frequent interferences and video dropouts.
 The 6GHz frequency is less crowded than the 5GHz frequency, resulting in faster connections and less interference.
+NOTE: The 6GHz band is intended for indoor use only

 Enable Broadcast Mode (Bolt 6 LT MAX transmitters only) - Broadcast Mode allows you to transmit to multiple receivers simultaneously (non-DFS frequencies only), while also extending your Bolt 6's transmission range.